 Accreditation and Recognitions

 The Accrediting Council for Independent Colleges and Schools (ACICS) accredits Lincoln University to award Doctor’s, Master’s, Bachelor’s, and Associate Degrees and Certificates.
 The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation (CHEA).
-The doctoral level program offered at Lincoln University has been reviewed for quality and integrity by ACICS; however, ACICS does not currently have recognition from the United States Department of Education or the Council for Higher Education Accreditation (CHEA) to accredit programs at the doctoral level.
+While the Doctor of Business Administration degree program is approved through ACICS, the Department of Education and the Council of Higher Education Accreditation only recognizes ACICS’ scope of accreditation through the Master’s degree level.
+Therefore, the US Department of Education and the Council of Higher Education Accreditation (CHEA) do not recognize this doctoral program.
 The scope of ACICS’s recognition for financial aid purposes extends through the master’s degree level only.

 The Business Programs Unit at Lincoln University is an Educational Member of the International Assembly for Collegiate Business Education (IACBE), and has affirmed its commitment to excellence in business education.